torchlard/Notes/Software_engineering/model.md

-decouple sender from communication sent recipients of messages are identified by address actor only communicate with actors whose address it has async message passing, no restrictio on message arrival order
+decouple sender from communication sent recipients of messages are identified by address actor only communicate with actors whose address it has async message passing, no restriction on message arrival order